Click here for advice for Inspiring Enterprise businesses during the Coronavirus crisis

 The Inspiring Enterprise project offers free support to help people develop the ideas, confidence and skills they need to become self-employed or set up a social enterprise.

-Funded by the Big Lottery Fund and the European Social Fund, the programme is focused on supporting people who are not currently working including the long term unemployed, lone parents, carers, people with health conditions or disabilities, older workers and people in minority groups.
+Funded by The National Lottery Community Fund and the European Social Fund, the programme is focused on supporting people who are not currently working including the long term unemployed, lone parents, carers, people with health conditions or disabilities, older workers and people in minority groups.

 The programme’s support includes:

 • ‘Is It For Me?’ sessions to explore what’s involved with becoming self-employed and information on social enterprise